We asked managers and HR experts their advice on how to effectively answer one of the most common interview questions, “What makes you unique?“

 How fast can you take your customer from point A to B with little effort and the shortest amount of time?
 Convenience is what you want to aim for when describing what makes you different or unique.

 When people hear this question they immediately talk about the features and benefits of what they do… that the resume’s job.
-Your job now is to help them visualize what it would be like to have you work for there company!
+Your job now is to help them visualize what it would be like to have you work for their company!

 If you follow these simple steps you can land a job anywhere you interview for.